Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Discussion

 \section{Discussion}

-In this paper, we propose a novel approach to causal inference under network interference.
-By focusing on node-wise counterfactual means, we provide a flexible framework that accounts for heterogeneity in causal effects driven by local network characteristics, such as node degree.
-This approach enables us to examine how treatment effects vary across subgroups defined by their network connectivity.
-This advantage is well illustrated in our analysis of rural Indian microfinance data, where average spillover effects appeared insignificant, but substantial heterogeneity was observed at the individual node level.
-Specifically, we find that nodes with fewer connections experience stronger spillover effects, suggesting that less-connected individuals are more influenced by their neighbors' participation in financial programs.
+In this paper, we have proposed a novel approach to causal inference under network interference, focused on node-wise counterfactual means.
+This flexible framework accounts for heterogeneity in causal effects driven by local network characteristics, such as node degrees, and enables us to examine how treatment effects vary across subgroups of nodes defined by their connectivity.
+This was highlighted in our analysis of rural Indian microfinance data, where average spillover effects are not significant, but our analysis was able to detect significant spillover effects for treated nodes with few connections.
+In addition, our framework addresses a common practical limitation of existing approaches, which typically treat the dissimilarity metric or exposure mapping as known a priori and choose it in an ad hoc manner, by allowing data-driven selection among multiple candidate model specifications through cross-validation.
+This cross-validation strategy is not directly applicable to average treatment effect estimators.
+Because these estimators use the same set of target nodes both to define the target parameter and to estimate it, the validation set cannot be separated from the training set.
+We view cross-validation under node-wise counterfactual mean framework as a concrete step toward and a useful foundation for principled, data-driven causal model selection under network interference.

-We emphasize that in defining the target estimand $\theta_{i^*}(t^*_{N_{i^*}})$, the network $\mathcal{G}$ serves as a conditioning variable rather than an argument of the counterfactual.
+Lastly, we emphasize that in defining the target estimand $\theta_{i^*}(t^*_{N_{i^*}})$, the network $\mathcal{G}$ serves as a conditioning variable rather than an argument of the counterfactual.
 This distinction highlights that the dependency of $\theta_{i^*}(t^*_{N_{i^*}})$ on the network is associative, not causal.
-Consequently, our method does not imply any causal interpretation of the heterogeneity in causal effects observed in the real data analysis when intervening on the network structure.
-To make such claims, we would need to disentangle contagion effects from homophily \citep{shalizi2011homophily}.
-Achieving this would require either very strong assumptions, such as the availability of pre-network covariates unaffected by social factors and capable of controlling for confounding between the network and covariates due to homophily, or having multiple network observations over time.
-While such assumptions may be plausible in specific applications with extensive domain knowledge, we focus on the general setting and thus do not pursue this direction.
+Consequently, our method does not imply any causal interpretation of heterogeneity observed in the Indian microfinance data analysis when intervening on the network structure.
+To make such claims, we would need to disentangle effects mediated through network from homophily \citep{shalizi2011homophily}, which requires either very strong assumptions, such as the availability of pre-network covariates unaffected by social factors and capable of controlling for confounding between the network and covariates due to homophily, or having multiple network observations over time.
+While such assumptions may be plausible in specific applications with extensive domain knowledge, our focus is on general methodology and therefore we do not pursue this direction.